For Students For Staff

 The T J Clark Seminar at Keble

 Poems about paintings have long been part of literary tradition, and many such poems go on being written.
 Why?
 What is hoped for from them?
 What is involved in the passage from picture to word?
-This seminar series will look at particular poems and paintings, ancient and modern, with such questions in mind.
+This seminar series looked at particular poems and paintings, ancient and modern, with such questions in mind.

 Professor Timothy Clark is one of the world’s most renowned art historians.
 He taught for many years at the University of California, Berkeley, and is the author of several books, including The Painting of Modern Life: Paris in the Art of Manet and his Followers (1985), Farewell to an Idea: Episodes from a History of Modernism (1999), The Sight of Death: An Experiment in Art Writing (2006), Picasso and Truth: From Cubism to Guernica (2013), Heaven on Earth: Painting and the Life to Come (2018), and If These Apples Should Fall: Cézanne and the Present (2022).